Healthdirect Free Australian health advice you can count on.

 How is pulmonary hypertension diagnosed?

-If you have the signs of possible pulmonary hypertension, your doctor will examine you and ask about symptoms, medical conditions, medications, risk factors and family history.
+If you have signs of pulmonary hypertension, your doctor will examine you and ask about your:

 How is pulmonary hypertension treated?

-If you are diagnosed with pulmonary hypertension, your doctor will talk to you about treatment options such as:
+If you are diagnosed with pulmonary hypertension, your doctor will talk with you about treatment options such as:

 • oxygen therapy